 4. Fill out the settings within the SMTP Configuration window.

-• Domain: Do not include the @ symbol.
-Even though this is marked as optional, some servers (eg. a shared SMTP server) require this field.
+Domain: Even though Domain is marked as optional, some servers (eg. a shared SMTP server) require this field.
+Do not include the @ symbol.

-• Port: If left blank, a default port of 25 will be used.
+Port: If left blank, a default port of 25 will be used (587 is currently the standard port for secure SMTP email sending).

 Note: We recommend that you keep a ‘no reply’ indicator in your Sender email so that it is clear to your guests/hosts that it is not possible to respond to that email address.